ChrillePille/dd2358_software_lab/README.md

 Remember to wipe the .dat-files when running a new experiment, as old data will remain otherwise.

 ## Exercise 4
+**Make sure to install docker as shown in the tutorial, as that is what is assumed to be the case here.**

 To build the docker image, do:
 ```
 $ sudo docker build -t cwsoftwarelab:0.5 .